 Sunspots do not appear in random locations.
 They tend to be concentrated in two mid-latitude bands on either side of the equator.
 They begin appearing around 25 to 30 degrees north and south of the center.
 As the solar cycle progresses, new sunspots appear closer to the equator, with the last of them appearing at an average latitude of 5 to 10 degrees.
 Sunspots are almost never found at latitudes greater than 70 degrees.

-It takes approximately 11 years for the sun to move through the solar cycle that is defined by an increasing and then decreasing number of sunspots.
+According to NASA, it takes approximately 11 years for the sun to move through the solar cycle that is defined by an increasing and then decreasing number of sunspots.
 As it reaches the close of a cycle, new sunspots appear near the equator, while a new cycle produces sunspots in higher latitudes.
 The cycles overlap; sunspots from the previous cycle can still develop even after sunspots from the new cycle appear.
 So solar scientists have a very difficult time saying exactly when one cycle ends and the next begins.

 Scientists measure the activity of the sun by keeping track of the number of sunspots appearing on its surface.
 Since the invention of the telescope, sunspot counts have been relatively constant.
 In 1849, astronomers at the Zurich Observatory began observing and counting sunspots on a daily basis.
 The Solar Influence Data Analysis Center in Belgium and the U.S. National Oceanic and Atmosphere Administration are responsible for monitoring sunspot activity today.